This post may contain affiliate links.

-Last year I tried this recipe for apple pie jam.
+Last year I tried a recipe for apple pie jam.
 It was so good that I gave it away as Christmas presents and everyone loved it.
-I recently ran across this recipe for caramel apple pie jam and decided to give it a try to see how it was different from the apple pie jam.
+I recently ran across this recipe for canning caramel apple pie jam and decided to give it a try to see how it was different from the apple pie jam.

 6 c. diced peeled apples